 Those reasons feel more ominous and hulking than something like body image ever did.

-Now you need my gentle and constant attention.
+Now it feels like I’m saying “reasons” a lot but the point is, now you need my gentle and constant attention.
 Anything less and we crumble.
 Every good thing we’ve built together would cave in on itself.

-I know the trust is shaky between us.
-I know all the ways we’ve wounded each other in the past.
-But this time is different.
+Listen, I know the trust is shaky between us.
+I’m aware of all the ways we’ve wounded each other in the past.
+But this time is different, okay?
 This time you are not on your own.

-I just need you to hold on.
+I just need you to hold on, okay.
 I need you to keep trusting me as I learn to keep trusting you.

 I love you, you know.